Dirac231/GME/README.md

 ## What is this?
-Git Made Easy is a set of functions to make git more comfortable to use.\
+Git Made Easy is a set of functions to make git more comfortable and faster to use.\
 \
 It supports both bash and ZSH environments